bamlab/typescript-patterns/react-native/install.md

 ## New project 👍

-Since babel 7 was realised, it supports typescript integration.
+Since babel 7 was released, it supports typescript integration.
 You just have to run :

 ```
 react-native init MyAwesomeProject --template typescript